dalalsunil1986/chatsoul/README.md

 Chatsoul
 ========

-A chat application powered by Websync comet server where users can create instant chatrooms without creating an account.
-Check the project in action at http://chatsoul.com.
+A chat application powered by <b>Websync Comet Server</b> and MYSQL where users can create instant chatrooms without creating an account.
+See the project in action at http://chatsoul.com.

-Things to remember before going live:
+<b>Things to remember before going live</b>:

-1. Secure a database username and password.
+1. Secure a MYSQL database username and password.

 2. Create a folder and name it "configs" inside the root of the application.